liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/02-development-lifecycle-for-liferay-workspaces.markdown

 ## Testing Modules

 Liferay provides many different configuration settings for @product-ver@.
-These settings let you use @product@ in many different ways.
-Configuring several different @product@ installations to simulate certain behaviors can become cumbersome and time consuming.

-Liferay Workspace provides you with the `configs` folder, which lets you run several different environments in the same workspace and @product@ installation.
+Configuring several different @product@ installations to simulate/test certain behaviors can become cumbersome and time consuming.
+With Liferay Workspace, you can easily organize environment settings and generate an environment installation with those settings.

-For example, you could have separate @product@ environments for development, testing, and production in a single Liferay Workspace.
+Liferay Workspace provides the `configs` folder, which lets you configure different environments in the same workspace.
+For example, you could configure separate @product@ environment settings for development, testing, and production in a single Liferay Workspace.
 So how does it work?

 The `configs` folder offers five subfolders: